Skip to main content

 Standardize output

-Field Mappings are also very useful for when your favorite service does not officially support Secured Signal API (or Signal CLI REST API).
+Field Mappings are very useful for when your favorite service does not officially support Secured Signal API (or Signal CLI REST API).
 With this feature you have the power to do it yourself, just extract what's needed and then integrate with any of the other features.

 Interested?
 Take a look.